 The Ford Foundation places high value on the independence of our board members.
 We require that a majority of our trustees be independent and that all trustees serving on the Audit Committee meet a heightened independence standard.
 When the staff proposes that the foundation fund an organization with which a trustee, or the spouse, domestic partner, or child of a trustee, is affiliated as an officer, director, trustee, or employee, that grant must be reviewed and approved by the Audit Committee.
 The grant action document—which is reviewed and approved by management before submission to the Audit Committee—discloses the nature of the trustee affiliation and confirms that the trustee played no role in the initiation or negotiation of the grant.

-The Audit Committee assists the Board of Trustees with respect to financial reporting, internal control, and audits, and also supports the foundation’s process for monitoring its compliance with laws and regulations, the Trustee Code of Ethics, the Conflict of Interest Policy for Trustees and Officers, and the Whistleblower Policy.
+The Audit Committee assists the Board of Trustees with respect to financial reporting, internal control, and audits, and also supports the foundation’s process for monitoring its compliance with laws and regulations, Trustee and Officer Code of Ethics and Conflict of Interest Policy, and the Whistleblower Policy.
 The Audit Committee appoints and manages the outside auditor.
 The committee also sets the officers’ compensation.